 Power down the device

 Press and hold the reset button on the device and re-plug the power without releasing the reset button

 Continue to hold the reset button until the red/orange power light starts blinking

 On the computer, manually assign a static IP address on the 192.168.0.xxx subnet, other than 192.168.0.1 (e.g. 192.168.0.2)

 Choose the firmware file you want to flash and click on “Upload”

-After the file has been uploaded, you should see a new “Device is upgrading the firmware” message on the web browser
+After the file has been uploaded, you should see a “Device is upgrading the firmware” message on the web browser

 Wait while the device verify the uploaded file and flash the firmware

 The device will reboot automatically after the flashing process finishes